This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need blood and urine tests and a transrectal ultrasound.
-Ask your caregiver for more information about these and other tests you may need.
-Write down the date, time, and location of each test.

 - You will need to be on a clear liquid diet the day before your surgery.
 You may drink clear liquids, including water, broth, apple juice, or lemon-lime soft drinks.
 You may also suck on ice chips or eat gelatin.
-Ask your caregiver for more information about a clear liquid diet.

 The night before your surgery: